knime/knime-python/org.knime.python3.nodes/documentation.md

         "Select the columns that should be filtered out."
     )
     ```
+    - Setup within the `configure` method of the node class:
+    ```python
+    # the multiple column selection parameter needs to be provided the list of columns of an input table
+    self.selected_columns = input_schema_1.column_names
+    ```
     - Usage within the `execute` method of the node class:
     ```python
     for col_name in self.selected_columns:
         # drop the column from the table
     ```

-All of the above have arguments `label` and `description`, which are displayed in the node description in KNIME, as well as in the configuration dialog itself.
+All of the above have arguments `label` and `description`, which are displayed in the node description in KNIME Analytics Platform, as well as in the configuration dialog itself.

 Parameters are defined in the form of class attributes inside the node class definition (similar to Python [descriptors](https://docs.python.org/3/howto/descriptor.html)):